ministryofjustice/staff-infrastructure-smtp-relay-server/documentation/disaster-recovery.md

 - If account has lost attachment to transit gateway then `push` access to the [transit gateway repo](https://github.com/ministryofjustice/deployment-tgw).

 ## Recovering from a disaster
-In the event that Grafana has alerted on a disaster scenario, find we can follow the below guides to restore service.
+In the event that Grafana has alerted on a disaster scenario, follow the steps below to restore service.

 ### 1. Restore the ECS infrastructure
 Deploy the underlying AWS infrastructure by following the [How to deploy the Infrastructure](https://github.com/ministryofjustice/staff-infrastructure-network-services/blob/main/documentation/how-to-deploy-the-infrastructure.md) guide.